 This is a free webinar offered through a collaboration of the U.S. Access Board, the Great Lakes ADA Center, and the ADA National Network.

-June 11, 2:30 - 4:00 p.m.
-ET Free Webinar: Integrating the Access and Functional Needs Coordinator Role into your Emergency Operations Center
+June 10, 2:30 - 4:00 p.m.
+ET Free Webinar: Disability Inclusion and Considerations in Vaccination Centers and Operations

 This is a free webinar offered through the Emergency Management and Preparedness - Inclusion of Persons with Disabilities Webinar Series, hosted by the Pacific ADA Center and the ADA National Network.

 From the Pacific ADA Center: This session will discuss accessibility considerations for vaccination centers centered primarily around physical accessibility, communication access, and programmatic access including staff training and information sharing.
 Vaccination sites come in all sizes and this discussion will highlight mega sites, and will focus around the sites in Los Angeles, CA; mobile vaccination missions through large cities and remote routes; and fixed facilities in NV and WA.

 Free webinar but registration is required.
 To Register: http://adapresentations.org/scheduleEM.php

 June 15, 2:00 - 3:30 p.m.
 ET Free Webinar - Health Care Access for Patients and Companions that are Blind or Experiencing Vision Loss

 The ADA Audio Conference series is coordinated by the Great Lakes ADA Center on behalf of the ADA National Network.